 - Material Discovery: Quantum simulators can be used to model the behavior of materials at an atomic level, enabling the discovery of new materials with superior properties for chip fabrication.
 This could lead to faster, more efficient, and more powerful classical chips.

 - Process Optimization: Quantum algorithms can be used to optimize the complex manufacturing processes involved in chip production.
+Foundries are now using “Quantum-AI” hybrids to minimize defects in Extreme Ultraviolet (EUV) lithography and optimize the placement of billions of transistors with 20% higher efficiency.
 This could lead to increased yield, reduced costs, and improved performance for both classical and quantum chips.

 - VLSI Design Automation: Quantum-powered design automation tools could automate tedious tasks in the VLSI design process, freeing up engineers to focus on more creative aspects.
+Modern 2026 EDA tools leverage “QuOps” (Quantum Operations) to solve NP-hard routing problems that previously took classical clusters weeks to calculate.
 This could significantly accelerate the design cycle and lead to more innovative chip architectures.

 Challenges and Considerations